TomCarlson-NTAC/NIEM-Metamodel/Introduction to NIEM Model Instances.md

 ## Getting Started with the Metamodel

-Development of the Metamodel and translators is ongoing, along with accompanying documentation.
+Development of the Metamodel and transformations is ongoing, along with accompanying documentation.
 Visit https://webb.github.io/niem-metamodel/ for further technical information.

 ___